feast-dev/feast/docs/reference/online-stores/snowflake.md

 ## Tags KWARGs Actions:

-"ONLINE_PATH": Adding the "ONLINE_PATH" key to a FeatureView tags parameter allows you to choose the online table path for the online serving table (ex. "{database}"."{schema}").
+"snowflake-online-store/online_path": Adding the "snowflake-online-store/online_path" key to a FeatureView tags parameter allows you to choose the online table path for the online serving table (ex. "{database}"."{schema}").

 {% code title="example_config.py" %}
 ```python